 Satisfactory Academic Progress (SAP) refers to the academic standards students must maintain to remain eligible for federal, state, and institutional financial aid.
-If you are receiving financial programming
+If you are receiving financial aid, please ensure you review the SAP requirements and the appeals process.

 Resources for Support and Learning